42atom/minelog/index.md

    4704 plots of size: 465.565 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 173798
-Total size of plots: 16.798 PiB, 16.807 PiBe (effective) Estimated network space: 31.128 EiB
+Total size of plots: 16.798 PiB, 16.807 PiBe (effective) Estimated network space: 31.221 EiB
-Expected time to win: 10 hours and 2 minutes
+Expected time to win: 10 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key